Annamalai University: Rankings

-Distance education
+The university was ranked 27th in India by the NIRF (National Institutional Ranking Framework) in the pharmacy and Agriculture ranking of 2024.

+Division of Continuing Education

-The Directorate of Distance Education was established in 1979 and offers more than 500 courses, including MBAs.
-All study programmes offered are approved by the Distance Education Council.
+The Annamalai University Directorate of Distance Education or Division of Continuing Education was established in 1979 and offers more than 500 courses, including MBAs.
+All study programmes offered by the Senate of the university are approved by the Distance Education Council (UGC-DEB) & All India Council for Technical Education (AICTE).
 The B.Ed. programme is approved by the National Council for Teacher Education.

 Annamalai University opened its first international office in Toronto, Canada, in 2006, named Annamalai Canada.
 As it does not have degree-granting authority in the province of Ontario, it acts as a recruitment office for international students for programs and courses in Tamil language, literature, arts, yoga and dance.
 It offers bachelor's, master's and Ph.D. degrees awarded by Annamalai University's main campus.

-Annamalai University is India's first and oldest university to offer distance education programmes after receiving assent from the central government.
+Annamalai University is India's first and oldest university to offer Distance Education Programmes after receiving the assent from the central government.

 Scholarships and awards

 A total of 356 scholarships and awards are given to eligible candidates every year.